-In the UK, the average age for a woman to reach the menopause is 52, although women can experience the menopause in their 30s or 40s.
+In the UK, 51 is the average age for a woman to reach the menopause and the entire process can last anywhere from 2-10 years.

 The menopause is part of the natural ageing process and is caused by a change in the balance of the body's sex hormones.